Showing posts with label malakoi. Show all posts

 My response to Edward Dalcour in the comments section:

-Dalcour would be hard pressed to make his points if you took his lexicons away, the base of his arguments.
-Karl makes an excellent point that's worth repeating:
+Dalcour would be hard-pressed to make his points if you took his lexicons away, the base of his arguments.
+Someone makes an excellent point that's worth repeating:

 Dalcour's only response to this statement is more or less; "Give me more lexicons!"